SaleCar/Vue3-QuickStart/README.md

 ## Components

-There are 3 components (one for each page).
+There are 4 components (one for each page).
 Every component is in single file.

 * Component 1: Simple counter that is saved locally, so if you close tab/browser, it will be saved and restored on next load.
 * Component 2: Clone text from input field and get URL parameter from Page 2
 * Component 3: Data table with sample JSON Api fetched data and with simple sorting and search.
+* Component 4: Pass data to child component (with props) and pass data from child to parent component (with emit).

-With these 3 components you can see how this works and following same pattern you can add as many components you want.
+With these 4 components you can see how this works and following same pattern you can add as many components you want.

 ## Styling

 Template have reference to Water.css "no class" CSS library.
 You can remove this and add your custom styling.

+## Development

+Since this project contains single-page components without bundling, html part of component is held in ES6 "template literals".
+To have code highlighting and intellisense inside template literals, I suggest to install VSCode extension "Vue Inline Template".